Divine divines – some whimsical reflections on Church of England clergy

-The Rev’d Peter Watkins is Vicar of St Matthew’s, Ealing Common and has always had a fascination with the Church of England and its eccentrics.
+The Rev’d Peter Watkins was Vicar of St Matthew’s, Ealing Common until his retirement.
+He has always had a fascination with the Church of England and its eccentrics.
 Educated at Charterhouse, Peter served in the Duke of Wellington’s Regiment in Korea and subsequently read Theology at Oxford.
 A curacy in St James’s Piccadilly was followed by an associate-ship at another St James’s, in Birmingham, Michigan, USA.
 He is author of thirteen books including ‘The Soul of Wit’ about the oddities of the Church of England.
 He has also been a contributor to the Church Times and for five years wrote their annual Lenten reflections.

 There have been countless Anglican divines whose interests were not confined to ecclesiastical affairs or concentrated within their parochial boundaries: scholars, professors, poets, satirists, mathematicians, scientists, naturalists, historians, comics, moralists, diarists, journalists toastmasters, cricketers, sportsmen, gardeners, eccentric and more.
 In this paper Peter Watkins reflects whimsically on some of them: